-The public report forms a comprehensive overview of contemporary research contract management in universities.
+The forms a comprehensive overview of contemporary research contract management in universities.
 The report provides useful comparator information for Directors of Research and Heads of Research Contracts.
-The infographic provides an overview of the key findings and context for the project.
+The provides an overview of the key findings and context for the project.

 During the three-year study period, the 30 participating universities reported employing 220 research contracts staff who delivered 50,000 agreements.
 The study explored broad range of areas in research contract management: staffing levels and experience, research income and contract volumes, remits, training, complexity, structures, systems and sign off protocols.